Skip to Content

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-When you think of a Christ centered marriage, or a biblical or Christian marriage, what comes to mind?
+When you think of a Christ-centered marriage or a biblical or Christian marriage, what comes to mind?
 Perhaps attending worship services together, maybe praying and doing devotions together?

 What if I told you that it is much more than that?